Silvertown Tunnel: Public transport

 When Transport for London applied for permission to build the tunnel, it proposed that five bus routes would use it.
 However, in October 2022 plans were revealed with only two routes using the tunnel, with only one of them having stops either side of the river.
 Route X239 will run an express section between Blackheath (Sun in the Sands) and Blackwall (Leamouth) via the tunnel.
 The X239 was later subsumed into the Superloop scheme as route SL4.
-Traffic modelling in 2016 was based on around 37 buses per hour using the tunnels during peak times but this was later reduced to 20 buses.
+Traffic modelling in 2016 was based on around 37 buses per hour using the tunnels during peak times.
+However, this was later reduced to 20 buses per hour, the minimum required under the tunnel's planning consent.

-The cycle shuttle bus and three cross-river bus routes through the tunnel, including the SL4, will be free for at least one year from opening.
+In January 2025, TfL announced that the three cross-river bus routes through the tunnel, including the SL4, would be free for at least one year from opening; the fare-free period ended on 26 May 2026 after being extended.
+As of June 2026, the cycle shuttle bus is free to use 'until further notice'.

 Bus routes that use the tunnel are zero emission.

 Cost

 In 2012, the cost was stated to be £600 million.
 A consultation in 2015 stated that the cost of construction was estimated to be £1bn.
 In March 2020, the cost was increased again, to £1.2bn.
 In 2021, a Private finance initiative of £2.2bn was secured for construction of the tunnel.
 Riverlinx constructed the tunnel and will recoup their investment through tolls.
 Operation, maintenance and financial costs of the tunnel over 25 years is expected to cost Riverlinx £1bn.
 At the end of the 25 year contract, the tunnel will transfer to TfL at zero cost.

 TfL spent around £200 million on the tunnel.